rashanjyot/Crawler-ads.txt/README.md

 <br>
 <img src="img/1.png">

-<i>The code follows the above to parse ads.txt responses for success (2xx) and redirect statuses (3xx) for as many times the root domain is maintained with at max 1 domain change hop delegation.
+<i><b>The code follows the above to parse ads.txt responses for success (2xx) and redirect statuses (3xx) for as many times the root domain is maintained with at max 1 domain change hop delegation.
 Also, there were a few websites that returned ads.txt content with status of 4xx.
-However, 4xx status responses have been marked as failures and not saved to db. </i>
+However, 4xx status responses have been marked as failures and not saved to db.</b> </i>
 <br>
 <br>
 <br>